-Regardless of whether you require another phone in light of the fact that your old one conked out or you are essentially a smartphone addict who much of the time change your phone, there are a few of things you might need to think about when purchasing another phone- A short smartphone buying guide.
+Regardless of whether you require another phone because your old one conked out or you are essentially a smartphone addict who much of the time change your phone, there are some factors to consider when buying a smartphone.

 2. Size and resolution of the display